XAMPPRocky/tokei/COMPARISON.md

 Performance benchmarks were performed against four large open source repositories; [Unreal Engine 4][Unreal](Hidden behind free signup), [Rust], [CPython], and [Redis].
-For clarity two versions of graphs are presented as cloc's speeds are exponentially higher than the others so they presented with and without cloc.
+For clarity two versions of graphs are presented as cloc's times are exponentially higher than the others so they presented with and without cloc.

 #### Repository Versions